laurenp305/regex-tutorial-challenge-17/gist-template.md

 In JavaScript, a Regular Expression (RegEx) is an object that describes a sequence of characters used for defining a search pattern.
 For example, /^a...s$/.
 This code defines a RegEx pattern.
 The pattern refers to any five lietter string starting with 'a' and ending with 's'.

-Below is a tutorial on RegEx and how to use this object with the help of examples.
+Below is a tutorial on Match an Email RegEx and how to use this object with the help of examples.

 ## Summary